signalfx/splunk-otel-collector-chart/README.md

 To fully configure the Helm chart, see the [advanced configuration](docs/advanced-configuration.md).

+## Auto-instrumentation

+For setting up auto-instrumentation, see the [auto-instrumentation-introduction.md](docs/auto-instrumentation-introduction.md).

 ## Contributing

 We welcome feedback and contributions from the community!
 Please see our ([contribution guidelines](CONTRIBUTING.md)) for more information on how to get involved.